 Establishing liability in slip and fall claims can be complicated by many factors.
 If you were harmed after falling on a wet surface, an experienced Los Angeles personal injury attorney can fight for your rights.
 The legal team at Salamati Law understands the nuances of California premises liability laws, and offer free case evaluations to all prospective clients.

-There are strict time limits for pursuing compensation in a slip and fall accident, so reach out for a private consultation to discuss your options.
+There are strict time limits for pursuing compensation in a slip and fall accident, so reach out for a free consultation today to discuss your options.